 So what methods should you try with your baby?
 To help you answer that question, we’ve created a baby sleep training ‘cheat sheet’, complete with a list of the most common sleep training methods as well as explanations of how they work.

 If you aren’t sure, before you get started, you may want to review the 10-point Checklist You and Your Baby is Ready for Sleep Training, first.
+And, don’t forget to review the 5 Things to do BEFORE Sleep Training.

 5 Common Sleep Training / Coaching Techniques